-Prior to joining Chartis, Dr. Krivopal worked with GE Healthcare Camden Group as a Clinical Performance Improvement consultant.
-Previously, he served as Vice President of Clinical Programs for a healthcare information technology company focused on improving patient access.
+Prior to joining Chartis, Mark was a Vice President at GE Healthcare Camden Group providing clinical performance improvement and population health advisory services.
+Previously, he served as a Vice President of Clinical Programs for a healthcare information technology company focused on improving patient access.
 In this role, he led clinical product development and worked with clients to improve clinician engagement and alignment, leading to successful adoption of healthcare information technology products in large academic medical centers and physician groups.
-Dr. Krivopal’s prior experience includes transitioning a large provider organization to an integrated value-based care model and overseeing operations of a multi-state acute care clinical service line.
+Mark’s prior experience includes transitioning a large provider organization to an integrated value-based care model and overseeing operations of a multi-state acute care clinical service line.

-Dr. Krivopal’s career as a physician executive includes co-founding and leading Beth Israel Deaconess HealthCare Hospitalist Services at academic and community acute care hospitals.
-In his role, Dr. Krivopal oversaw and was accountable for clinical quality, financial and operational performance, provider-to-provider communication standards, risk management and provider staff professional development.
+Mark’s career as a physician executive includes co-founding and leading Beth Israel Deaconess HealthCare Hospitalist Services at an academic and community hospitals.
+He was accountable for clinical quality, financial, and operational performance, provider communication and relationship management, risk mitigation, and provider staff professional development.